MFT | AS2

 • Less Flexibility and Scalability: Scaling on-premises file transfer systems to match your changing operational and business requirements can be challenging.
 You might need to invest in additional hardware, software, or licenses to support more users or files, potentially leading to wasted resources if your needs decrease later-on.
 The inflexibility of on-premises solutions can limit your ability to adapt quickly to new demands.

 • Disaster Recovery: On-premises systems may require more robust disaster recovery planning and resources.
+So without proper backup systems in place, recovery times can be slower compared to cloud-based solutions.

 Cloud Based File Transfer

 • Cost Efficiency: Cloud-based file transfer provides cost efficiency by lowering upfront costs, as it eliminates the need for significant initial investments in infrastructure resources and IT staff.
 Additionally, the pay-as-you-go model allows organizations to pay only for the resources they presently require and utilize, reducing additional expenses and providing a more cost-effective solution for file transfer needs.
+This makes cloud solutions especially attractive for small and medium-sized businesses with limited IT budgets.

 • Greater Scalability and Flexibility: Cloud-based file transfer offers flexible resource allocation, allowing organizations to easily scale as they need, based on their changing requirements.
 This adaptability enables organizations to quickly adjust to changes in user demand and file transfer volumes, ensuring efficient operations and resource utilization.